BZoennchen/supercollider-book/chapters/supercollider/basics/4-functions.md

 In ``sclang`` there is no ``return`` keyword.
 We only have to call ``func.value`` for functions and not for methods of an object or class.
-A function always returns the content of the last evaluated statement, in this case, ``x``.
+A function always returns the content of the last evaluated statement, in this case ``x``.
 In my personal opinion, an additional keyword can make the code more readable.

 To see what I mean by making use of functions as first-class objects, we can look at the [control structures](https://doc.sccode.org/Reference/Control-Structures.html).